 Polar bears have captivated humans since the beginning of recorded time.
-Writings dating back to 57 A.D. in ancient Rome describe flooded amphitheatres where polar bears and seals were pitted against each other (not much of a fight, as it turns out).
+Writings dating back to 57 C.E. in ancient Rome describe flooded amphitheatres where polar bears and seals were pitted against each other (not much of a fight, as it turns out).
 Kings of ancient Egypt and early Norway were the first to keep polar bears captive, and the fascination with them has held through the centuries [source: Polar Bears International].
 A terrifying version of the animal inexplicably shows up on a tropical island in the TV series "Lost."
 Ad campaigns all over the world feature polar bears to sell everything from bottled water to transportation systems to soda.

 What's life like for an animal that needs such extreme cold to survive?
 Let's head to the Arctic and see how polar bears live on the ice.